Tafehi/ai-rag-chat-with-docs/README.md

    - Embeddings are stored in an AWS-hosted OpenSearch vector database.
    - The index is named: `index-langchain`.
    - A total of 6263 document chunks are indexed.
+   - In [Fig. 02](./pics/02.png) you will find the stage where documents are being pushed to the Opensreach db.

 4. **Chatbot Interaction**:
    - The chatbot uses `amazon.titan-text-lite-v1` to process user queries.